Entrepreneur Spotlight: Jason Njoku Beat Multiple Failures To Build Africa’s Netflix

 “What informed my decision to move into the digitization of Nollywood was the fact that there was a global desire for content.
 Everything was super informal and based on geography.
 Bringing the content online erased those borders in an instant.”

-“We were also doing something that no-one else on the continent had tried to do, which is to build an online community around and monetize Nollywood.
-So we had no blueprint for this, and finding people with the right experience to help us execute on our vision was also a major issue.”
+“We were also doing something that no one else on the continent had tried to do, which is to build an online community around and monetize Nollywood.
+So, we had no blueprint for this, and finding people with the right experience to help us execute our vision was also a major issue.”

 The success and future of iRokoTV